 - Estimates.
 Estimates are designed to help buyers gauge what sort of sum might be involved for the purchase of a particular lot.
 The lower estimate may represent a reserve price and certainly will not be below it.
 Estimates do not include buyer’s premium or VAT (where chargeable).
 Estimates are prepared some time before the sale and may be altered by announcement before the sale.
 They are in no sense definitive and are subject to constant revision.

 - Buyer’s premium.
-The ‘Conditions of sale’ oblige buyers to pay a buyer’s premium at 15% on the hammer price of each lot purchased.
-In the case of lots purchased online via www.the-saleroom.com, this will be charged at 18% on the hammer price.
+The ‘Conditions of sale’ oblige buyers to pay a buyer’s premium at 20% on the hammer price of each lot purchased.
+In the case of lots purchased online via www.the-saleroom.com, this will be charged at 25% on the hammer price.
+Lots purchased online via www.easyliveauction.com will either attact an extra 3% surcharge OR a single £3 registration payment, chosen by you at the point of registration.
 In addition, VAT is payable on this premium.
 All lots are sold using the auctioneers’ margin scheme and it should be noted that the VAT charged on the premium is not recoverable as input tax.

 - Condition and description of lots.
 We are primarily agents for the seller.
 We are dependent on information provided by the seller and whilst we may inspect lots and act reasonably in taking a general view about them we are normally unable to carry out a detailed or any examination of lots in order to ascertain their condition in the way in which it would be wise for a buyer to do.
 Intending buyers have ample opportunity for inspection of goods and therefore accept responsibility for inspecting and investigating lots in which they may be interested.
 Please note carefully the exclusion of liability for the condition of lots contained in the ‘Conditions of sale’.
 Neither the seller nor we, as the auctioneers, accept any responsibility for their condition.
 In particular, mechanical objects of any age are not guaranteed to be in working order.
 Additionally, in specified circumstances lots mis-described because they are ‘deliberate forgeries’ may be returned and repayment made.
 There is a 14 day time limit from the date of the sale, not date of collection or receipt.
 The expression ‘deliberate forgery’ is defined in our ‘Conditions of sale’.